mdrain/dynalist-help/_articles/list-types.md

 #### Checking things off

-For checkbox items, simply click on the checkbox to check it off.
+For items with checkboxes, simply click on the checkbox to check them off.
 The keyboard shortcut is `Ctrl+Enter` while focusing on the item.
-You can also check it off by choosing the "Check off" option in the item menu.
+You can also check off items by choosing the "Check off" option in the item menu.

 Unchecking a checked items works the same way.